drexample/eris-landing/README.md

 # gamma-landing
-Landing page for Gamma station.
+Landing page for Eris station.

 # Setup
 Install yarn and npm, then run